Ganesh-Patel/Geekster-Js/README.md

 Ensure that the link is accessible and functional.

 ## Additional Notes

-- Replace the live version link with the actual hosted link before publishing the README.
 - Feel free to customize the styling of the `<div>` element or add more features to the project as needed.